Nipica09/ur-mom-wys-color-scheme/README.md

 # ur mom
 "ur mom", a color scheme for WYS.
-Still in Alpha and made to make your eyes tired
+Still in Alpha and made to make your eyes tired.